SimoneRebora/style_of_criticism/README.md

 ## Instructions

+Install all packages listed in the `requirements.txt` file.
-All scripts should be run by using [RStudio](https://posit.co/download/rstudio-desktop/).
+All .R scripts should be run by using [RStudio](https://posit.co/download/rstudio-desktop/).
 Scripts should be run in the following oder:
--
+1. `stylo_analysis.R`
+2. All the other scripts, as they read the results produced by the first one